dhruv-sharma007/lan_sharing/README.md

 Folder structure is preserved.
 If a file with the same name already exists, LanShare keeps the original and creates a non-conflicting name such as `photo (1).jpg`.

 Do not place files directly inside `LanShare/Send/`; they must be inside a specific peer folder.
+Tip: create shortuct of LanShare app to your desired path

 ## Troubleshooting